Taming Transformers for High-Resolution Image Synthesis: Conclusion

 \section{Conclusion}

 This paper adressed the fundamental challenges that previously confined transformers to low-resolution images.
 We proposed an approach which represents images as a composition of perceptually rich image constituents and thereby overcomes the infeasible quadratic complexity when modeling images directly in pixel space.
 Modeling constituents with a CNN architecture and their compositions with a transformer architecture taps into the full potential of their complementary strengths and thereby allowed us to represent the first results on high-resolution image synthesis with a transformer-based architecture.
 In experiments, our approach demonstrates the efficiency of convolutional inductive biases and the expressivity of transformers by synthesizing images in the megapixel range and outperforming state-of-the-art convolutional approaches.
-Equipped with a general mechanism for conditional synthesis, it offers many opportunities for novel neural rendering approaches.
+Equipped with a general mechanism for conditional synthesis, it offers many opportunities for novel neural rendering approaches. \blfootnote{ This work has been supported by the German Research Foundation (DFG) projects 371923335, 421703927 and a hardware donation from NVIDIA corporation.}

 \FloatBarrier